-- 1. Interventions will vary in their effectiveness according to the following rank order: (a) interventions that present only information, (b) interventions that include a pop-up or reminder that the selected radiographic examination does not meet current guidelines, (c) interventions that require an active override for providers to continue to order a radiographic examination not supported by guidelines (ie, "soft stop"), or (d) interventions that forbid providers from ordering a radiographic examination not supported by guidelines (ie, "soft stop"). - 2.
+- 1. Interventions will vary in their effectiveness according to the following rank order: (a) interventions that present only information, (b) interventions that include a pop-up or reminder that the selected radiographic examination does not meet current guidelines, (c) interventions that require an active override for providers to continue to order a radiographic examination not supported by guidelines (ie, "soft stop"), or (d) interventions that forbid providers from ordering a radiographic examination not supported by guidelines unless/until consultation with a peer or expert (ie, "hard stop"). - 2.
 Interventions will be more effective in settings that are integrated networks of care (eg, VA, Kaiser) than in other settings. - 3.
 Interventions will be more effective if they include other implementation components, such as audit and feedback, academic detailing, etcetera. - 4.
 Interventions may vary by the radiographic modality they target.